 If you're into historic architecture and structures, a couple of easy road trips await.
 First, head to Greer to see Suber's Corn Mill, built around 1908 and one of a handful of surviving grist mills still operating in South Carolina.
-Located on the slope of a hardwoods-covered hill, water from a holding pond flows down a wooden chute onto the paddles of the mill's large vertical wheel; which drives gears, pulleys and shafts inside the wooden building.
+Located on the slope of a hardwoods-covered hill, water from a holding pond flows down a wooden chute onto the paddles of the mill's large vertical wheel, which drives gears, pulleys and shafts inside the wooden building.
 There, corn is fed into the grinding millstone below and fine white powder emerges for bagging and sale.
-It's at 2002 Suber Mill Road in suburban Greer.
-Open Monday-Friday 8 a.m.-5 p.m.
-Call (864) 877-5616.
+It's at 2002 Suber Mill Road in suburban Greer and is open Saturdays from 9 a.m.-3 p.m.
+Call (864) 430.

 Another piece of local history is in nearby Landrum, where Campbell's Covered Bridge, built in 1909, is the only remaining covered bridge in South Carolina.
 At 38 feet long and 12 feet wide, the pine structure spans Beaverdam Creek and was built by Charles Irwin Willis.
 Now owned by Greenville Country, legend says the bridge was named for Lafayette Campbell who at the time owned 194 acres in the area.
 It's now a spot for picnics, wading in the creek and hiking.
 Find it at 171 Campbell's Covered Bridge Road in Landrum.

 Another viewing spot is Fred W. Symmes Chapel, part of YMCA Camp Greenville and known as "Pretty Place" for its scenic vistas.
 While the camp dates to 1912, the chapel was built in 1941 and donated by Symmes for the enjoyment of young campers, male and female.
-Upgrades to the site were made in 2012 and it serves as a summer camp, environmental education center, conference center and occasional wedding venue.
-Fees for chapel use help maintain the site, and donations are welcome.
-Call (864) 836-3291 for information.
+The chapel is open to the public on a limited basis; click here for the viewing schedule.

 For a getaway visit, consider Hotel Domestique, located at the base of the Blue Ridge Mountains and inspired by the travels, tastes and lifestyle of one-time Tour de France cyclist George Hincapie.
 The hotel has become a "base camp" for cycling, golf, fishing and hiking, while also a short hop from both Greenville and Asheville.
 Located at 10 Road of Vines, Travelers Rest; call (864) 516-1715.